Anna Campbell: Involvement in the Rojava conflict

 During the Rojava conflict, Campbell fought with the YPJ in the Deir ez-Zor campaign, an attack on the Islamic State of Iraq and the Levant stronghold of Deir ez-Zor.
 She was also involved in the YPJ's activities in support of women's rights in Kurdistan.
 According to The New York Times, she was moved by the defence of "an autonomous, mostly Kurdish region in northern Syria, known as Rojava, whose leaders advocate a secular, democratic and egalitarian politics, with equal rights for women".

 Death

-Campbell was killed by a Turkish Armed Forces missile strike during the Turkish military operation in the Afrin Canton, Operation Olive Branch.
-The YPJ announced:
+Campbell was killed on the 16th of May by a Turkish Armed Forces missile strike on her convoy during the Turkish military operation in the Afrin Canton, Operation Olive Branch, making her the first british woman to die fighting for the YPJ.
+A comrade of Campbell's in the YPJ stated that: “The day before she went to Afrin she said, ‘I’m not looking to die, but if it’s necessary to die in this struggle then I’m ready.
+I’m proud to die.’”